 Many rehabilitation actions have occurred, and are underway, to improve the health of the Ovens River and its suite of large-bodied native fish species including Murray Cod, Trout Cod, Golden Perch and Macquarie Perch.
+These are informed by the North East Waterway Strategy 2014-22.
 In particular, since 2008, there has been a large scale coordinated effort by many government agencies and the community to protect and plant streamside vegetation, install instream woody habitat and fishways to improve fish passage, and remove Carp.
 These efforts include the Demonstration Reach program and targeted monitoring for Macquarie Perch and Trout Cod, as well as reintroduction and recovery efforts.
 The North East Catchment Management Authority, DELWP and the Victorian Fisheries Authority support rehabilitation and management of the Ovens River and its fish community.